DebajyotiTalukder2001/YouTube-Clone.github.io/README.md

 # YouTube-Clone.github.io

-This is a cloned website of YouTube.
+This is a clone website of YouTube, which is the world's largest video platform.
 This website is fully responsive and built using React.js, Tailwind CSS, and the YouTube API.

 * Website URL: [Click Here](https://youtube-lite-github.netlify.app/)